pfclustering/JetMET_Studies/README.md

 If you want to run this locally, you will need to edit a few lines:

 + In analyse_from_root.sh at line 44 change the target directory so that the root files are created where you want them to be created.
-Let's call your directory ```testDir```.
+For exemple : ```targetDir=testDir```.

 + In my_DrawStuff.cpp at line 55
 ```